 - Inès Cheaib, Founder, Lebanese in Tech (LIT)

 - Tarek Sadi, Founder and Board Member, IDEAS

 - Dr Louise Sheridan, Head of International Digital and International Tech Hub Network, DCMS

 - Nadim Zaazaa, CEO, UK Lebanon Tech Hub

 Moderator: Alexander de Carvalho, Co-Founder and CIO, PUBLIC

 Abstract: The effectiveness and expectations from various accelerators and growth partners supporting start-ups across Lebanon and the UK, their contribution to the local digital ecosystem, and the critical role they play in co-creating truly scalable businesses.
 The session will also discuss how to best leverage the connection to the global diaspora clusters, set a clear engagement strategy with international commercial and investment partners, and position Lebanon as a favourable destination for technology companies and foreign investors.

-16:00-16:20: First fintech initiative in Lebanon: StarTechEUS (Startups Technology for EU & US), Alexandre Harkous, Founder
+16:15-16:35: First Fintech initiative in Lebanon: StarTecheus (Startups Technology for EU & US), Alexandre Harkous, Chairman & Founder